Wednesday, January 9, 2019

 Grit and Perseverance

-When all else fails, I have to accept things as they happen, analyze the situation, make a solution, and move on to what's next.
+When all else fails, I have to accept things as they happen, analyze the situation, find a solution, and move on to what's next.
 Whatever happens, no matter how difficult the road is, I must survive the odds and keep the fire in me to reach my dreams.
-I can make things possible for myself with relentless desire, the highest hopes, and a positive spirit.
+With relentless desire, the highest hopes, and a positive spirit, I can make things possible for myself.
 If I dream of it, then I can achieve it.

-The list of new year's resolutions may be endless, but these are the topmost achievable priorities for now.
+The New Year's resolutions list may be endless, but these are the topmost achievable priorities for now.
 As I remember, those 2 songs I have sung may subconsciously be what I am.
 I always aspire to "Go the Distance" to reach the extra mile.
 I also take control of my life because "It's My Life" is my life, and I must live it.
 And remember those people who made a sacrifice to walk in the rain?
 They may have been over and gone through the pain.

 A blissful New Year 2019!